 Components Of Microscope And Their Function

-Decoding the Microscope: A Comprehensive Guide to its Components and Functions
+Decoding the Microscope: A complete walkthrough to its Components and Functions

 Introduction: The Power of Magnification

 Microscopes achieve magnification through a combination of lenses and light sources.
-They are broadly categorized into two types: optical (light) microscopes and electron microscopes.
-While electron microscopes utilize electron beams for far greater magnification, this article focuses on the more common and accessible optical microscope, detailing its key components and functionalities.
+On the flip side, they are broadly categorized into two types: optical (light) microscopes and electron microscopes.
+Which means while electron microscopes use electron beams for far greater magnification, this article focuses on the more common and accessible optical microscope, detailing its key components and functionalities.
 Understanding these components is essential for achieving optimal image quality and accurate observations.

 Key Components of an Optical Microscope and Their Functions